 The ALGA, which is the law a Japanese court would apply in determining the applicable governing law, does not explicitly provide for rules relating to the choice of governing law in respect of security interests over receivables.
 However, according to the general interpretation of the statute that provided for the rules relating to the choice of governing law and which was replaced by the ALGA (which also does not explicitly provide for rules relating to the law governing security interests over receivables), the law governing a creation/granting of a pledge or a security assignment in a receivable is the law governing such receivable.
 The general notion is that this interpretation will remain the controlling interpretation even after the introduction of the ALGA.
-Therefore, if the purchaser grants a security or a third country, even if the security interest is valid under the laws of that country, Japanese courts will not treat the security interest as valid unless the subject receivables are governed by the same country's law.
+Therefore, if the purchaser grants a security interest in the receivables under the laws of the purchaser's country or a third country, even if the security interest is valid under the laws of that country, Japanese courts will not treat the security interest as valid unless the subject receivables are governed by the same country's law.

 As for the governing law regarding perfection of a security interest in a receivable, neither the ALGA nor the statute replaced thereby provides or provided any express rule.
 While the general interpretation under the replaced statute was that the perfection would be governed by the law of the obligor's domicile, it is not expected that the same interpretation will be controlling after the introduction of the ALGA.
 This is because, while the interpretation was reasoned upon the fact that the replaced statute expressly provided that the law of the obligor's domicile governed the perfection of an assignment of a receivable, the ALGA amended the rule and provides that the governing law of the receivable itself governs the perfection of an assignment of the receivable.
 Thus, it is believed that the governing law of the receivable will also govern the perfection of a security interest in the receivable.
-Therefore, if the purchaser perfects a security interest in the receivables under the laws of the purchaser's country or a third country, even if the security interest is determined to be perfected under the laws of that country, Japanese courts will not treat the security interest as perfected unless the subject receivables are governed by the same country's law.
+Therefore, if the purchaser perfects a security interest in the receivables (which are governed by the laws of Japan) under the laws of the purchaser's country or a third country, even if the security interest is determined to be perfected under the laws of that country, Japanese courts will not treat the security interest as perfected unless the subject receivables are perfected under the laws of Japan as well.